-(1) RADIATOR HOSE(2) RADIATOR HOSE CLAMP
+- (1) RADIATOR HOSE - (2) RADIATOR HOSE CLAMP

-Install the shims, rocker arm, rocker arm shaft, and cam shaft holder (page 35).
+Install the shims and cam shaft holder assembly (page 34).

 Install the spark plug with a spark plug wrench until finger tight, then tighten with a spark plug wrench until the sealing gasket is compressed (1/2 turn to compress a new spark plug gasket, 1/8 - 1/4 turn to compress a spark plug with a used gasket).